stevenleeg/boo/readme.md

 What's this?
 ===========
 Boo is a reimplementation of a handy tool I saw in one of [Zach Holman](https://github.com/holman)'s [screencasts](http://zachholman.com/screencast/vagranception/).
-Basically it's a key value store that allows you to save snippits of text that you can later find and copy to your clipboard.
+Basically it's a key value store that allows you to save snippets of text that you can later find and copy to your clipboard.

 Example
 =========